reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 ### Sending Data to a Kinesis Firehose Delivery Stream

-As explained earlier, a Firehose delivery stream can receive data from two kinds of sources: a Kinesis data stream or from a streaming data source running a producer application that sends the streaming data to the delivery stream.
+We can send data to a Kinesis Data Firehose delivery stream from different types of sources:

-We have already seen how to put data into a Kinesis data stream.
-If we connect this data stream to a Kinesis firehose delivery stream, the data from the Kinesis data stream will be automatically sent to the destination configured in the delivery stream.
+* **Kinesis Data Stream**: We can configure Kinesis Data Streams to send data records to a Kinesis Data Firehose delivery stream by setting the Kinesis Data Stream as the `Source` when we are creating the delivery stream.

-Let us create a producer application

-We created our Firehose delivery stream in the previous section with the `Direct PUT` option.
-This will allow us to send the streaming data directly to the Firehose delivery stream from a producer application.
-We can put records into a delivery stream using the Kinesis Data Firehose API from the AWS SDK.
+* **Kinesis Firehose Agent**: Kinesis Firehose Agent is a standalone Java application that collects log data from a server and sends them to Kinesis Data Firehose.
+We can install this agent in Linux-based servers and configure it by specifying the files to monitor along with the delivery stream to which the log data is to be sent.
+More details about configuring a Kinesis Firehose Agent can be found in the official [documentation](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html).

-The Kinesis Data Firehose API offers two operations for sending data to the Firehose delivery stream: `PutRecord()` and `PutRecordBatch()`. `PutRecord()` sends one data record within one call and `PutRecordBatch()` can send multiple data records within one call.
+* **Kinesis Data Firehose API**: Kinesis Data Firehose API from the AWS SDK offers two operations for sending data to the Firehose delivery stream: `PutRecord()` and `PutRecordBatch()`.
+The `PutRecord()` operation sends one data record while the `PutRecordBatch()` operation can send multiple data records to the delivery stream in a single invocation.
+We can use these operations only if the delivery stream is created with the `DIRECT PUT` option as the `Source`.

+* **Amazon CloudWatch Logs**: CloudWatch Logs are used to centrally store and monitor logs from all our systems, applications, and dependent AWS services.
+We can create a CloudWatch Logs subscription that will send log events to Kinesis Data Firehose.
+Please refer to the [documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html#FirehoseExample) for steps to configure Subscription Filters with Amazon Kinesis Firehose.

+* **CloudWatch Events**: We can configure Amazon CloudWatch to send events to a Kinesis Data Firehose delivery stream by creating a CloudWatch Events rule with the Firehose delivery stream as a target.

+* **AWS IoT as the data source**:  We can configure AWS IoT to send data to a Kinesis Data Firehose delivery stream by adding a rule action for an AWS IoT rule.

+For our example, let us use the Kinesis Data Firehose API to send a data record to the Firehose delivery stream.
 A very simplified code snippet for sending a single record to a Kinesis Firehose delivery stream looks like this:

 ```java
 public class FirehoseEventSender {